- See the Release notes archive for earlier-version release notes.

 - New System Role: The built-in

-role is granted all organization-level privileges by default. - New Information Schema Views: Added views like
+org_adminrole is granted all organization-level privileges by default. - New Information Schema Views: Added views like

-for visibility into role assignments and access.
+enabled_roles,applicable_roles,transitive_applicable_roles, andobject_privilegesunderorg_db.information_schemafor visibility into role assignments and access.

-INSERT ON CONFLICT
+INSERT ON CONFLICT syntax

-statement provides a way to reconcile or merge new data with existing records by either skipping or overwriting rows that already exist.
-It is available for a narrow subset of INSERT
+The optional ON CONFLICT extension to the INSERT statement provides a way to reconcile or merge new data with existing records by either skipping or overwriting rows that already exist.
+It is available for a narrow subset of INSERT statements.
+For more generic UPSERT or deduplication functionality, use the MERGE statement.

 Example usage:

-to explicitly allow early upgrades.
+DEFAULT or PREVIEW to explicitly allow early upgrades.

 Examples: